NadAAaHH/Employee-attrition-prediction/README.md

 &nbsp;
 # Model Development
-Since this is a **supervised classification problem** with binary label, the following classification models were picked for training:
+Since this is a **supervised binary classification problem** , several the classification models were trained and tested.
+The three best-performing models were:
 * Random Forest
 * Logistic Regression
-* Neural Network
+* Support Vector Machine (SVM)

 &nbsp;
 ### Evaluation
-To evaluate the models performance, the following measurements were used:
+To evaluate the models performance, the following metrics were measured:
 * Confusion matrix
 * Precision
 * Recall